brettkanker/p5sketches/README.md

 # p5sketches
-Three sketches made with p5.js
+Many sketches all made with p5.js